stefanwalther/qix-graphql/docs/usage.md

-Spin up the required containers using
+Spin up the demo-environment using

 ```
 $ docker-compose up